slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude."
 -- Colette*

+> *"Time you enjoy wasting, was not wasted."
+-- Bertrand Russell*

 Hints: